Tpande123/FDI-Case-Study-using-Tableau/README.md

 1.)
 Open Tableau.

 2.)
-Go to File tab and then press Open and select the Tableau file - FDI Case Study.twbx after downloading it from this repository.
+Go to File tab, then press Open and select the Tableau file - FDI Case Study.twbx after downloading it from this repository.